Haldane Mission: Political lineups

 By 1912 the most critical issue threatening British-German relations was the rapid build-up of the German Navy.
 Both sides emphasized national honor, especially as related to military power.
 Britain depended heavily on the superiority of the Royal Navy to defend the home islands and the entire British Empire.
 London decided that the rapid German naval expansion of the Tirpitz Plan had to be matched.
 Britain had to build at least three major warships for every two that Germany built.
 Furthermore, Berlin's reckless diplomacy, as exemplified in the 1911 Agadir Crisis, made Germany an increasingly worrying potential enemy, as London moved closer to Germany's two great rivals Russia and France.
-However the Liberal government priorised social spending, and had a strong pacifist element, typified by David Lloyd George, that deeply distrusted heavy spending on the Army or Navy.
+However the Liberal government prioritised social spending, and had a strong pacifist element, typified by David Lloyd George, that deeply distrusted heavy spending on the Army or Navy.
 In the Cabinet, he confronted the civilian head of the Navy, First Lord of the Admiralty from 1911-15 Winston Churchill, a Liberal at this time.
-Despite his love of naval affairs Churchill agreed with Prime Minister H. H. Asquith and Foreign Minister Edward Grey that the only solution was to have Germany slow down its naval construction.
+Churchill agreed with Prime Minister H. H. Asquith and Foreign Minister Edward Grey that the only solution was to have Germany slow down its naval construction.
 The deal that Haldane's mission proposed was a slow-down or pause in the German build-up.
 In return, Britain would support Germany's colonial ambitions, and promise not to engage in aggressive warfare against Germany.

 The 1911 Agadir Crisis had been a diplomatic disaster for Berlin, leading to accurate fears among the German government that the British would side with France in any war against Germany.
 France moved its main North Sea fleet to the Mediterranean.
-Britain redeployed one fleet from the Mediterranean, where it confronted Austria and Italy, to the North Sea where it confronted Germany and protected France from the German navy.
+Britain moved ships from the Mediterranean, where it confronted Austria and Italy, to the North Sea where it confronted Germany and protected France from the German navy.
 Berlin did not know what secret alliances London and Paris had reached, but feared for the worst.
 (Actually there was no formal alliance, but the British government now felt responsible for the defence of France.)
 The Tirpitz Plan was taking half the defence budget, and even so Britain maintained a dominance in naval power.
 The Germany army was the basis of its wartime strength, and pro-army advocates finally began to mobilize and demand a bigger budget.
 However, Germany had a smaller revenue-generating potential than Britain, in terms of tax-base and borrowing ability.
 Furthermore the anti-war Social Democratic Party was now the largest party in the Reichstag, and a major increase in defence spending was politically impossible.
 Germany too needed a way to stop the ruinous naval race in order to spend more on its army; it hoped also to keep Britain neutral in a war between Germany and France.